AntonsRuberts/AntonsRuberts.github.io/_posts/2020-06-10-DNN-for-CLV.md

 print(f'Top 20% selected by BG/NBD and Gamma Gamma have generated {np.round(stat_rev)}')
 print(f'Thats {np.round(dnn_rev - stat_rev)} of marginal revenue')
 ```
 The difference is only 6,134 (you'll get different answer) which is quite insignificant.
-Hence, both methods are able to effectively pick the top 20% of most valuable customers which is not suprising, given that we've used only the transactions data in our DNN model.
+Hence, both methods are able to effectively pick the top 20% of most valuable customers which is not surprising, given that we've used only the transactions data in our DNN model.
 What about the first 10%?
 If you run the code cell above and replace 0.2 with 0.1, you'll get your answer.
 For me, the DNN model customers have generated less revenue but also by only a small percentage (1.3%).
 Hence, the conclusion from this experiment and comparison is - **Given only the transactions data, both DNN's performance is similar to the BG/NBD + Gamma-Gamma approach**.

 ## Conclusion
 In this blog, you saw how you can approach the CLV problem as ML regressions task.
 We've delved into feature engineering for such tasks, trained a 3 layer DNN, and evaluated it.
 The comparison to a simpler statistical approach have shown no particular advantage of using DNN for this particular dataset.
-In general, this conclusion is quite relevant for a lot of data science tasks: use the simplest technqiue that fits the task and achieves good results.
+In general, this conclusion is quite relevant for a lot of data science tasks: use the simplest technique that fits the task and achieves good results.
+But, if you have access to a lot more data and a lot more personal features, makes sure to experiment with the ML approach.